-- Boys are expected to wear neat haircut/styles. - Girls must wear their hair away from their faces. - Hair grooming should not take place during school hours. - Shaved heads, punk, fad or extreme haircuts are not acceptable. - Bleached, streaked, or dyed hair is not acceptable.
+- Boys and girls are expected to wear neat haircut/styles. - Boys and girls must wear their hair away from their faces. - Hair grooming should not take place during school hours. - Shaved heads, punk, fad or extreme haircuts are not acceptable. - Bleached, streaked, or dyed hair is not acceptable.
+Natural hair colors only are permitted.